MaxPrem/master_text/Multivariate Analysis in NIR Spectroscopy.md

-* in biotechnology the use of  NIR spectra is investigated to montior media , metabolit content and biomass in fermentation processes.
+* in biotechnology the use of  NIR spectra is investigated to montior media , metabolit content and biomass in fermentation processes [@Prakash2014].
- [Spectroscopy in Biotechnology Research and Development]

-* in the medical field NIR is used to monitor....
+* in the medical field NIR is used for non invasive analysis like medical imaging to monitor brain function and other tissues. [@Sakudo2016]

 * __In the agrifood sector, the potential of NIRS have been widely investigated, this is a very powerful tool that provides meaningful information about internal and external properties of fruits, such as sugar content, total acidity, pH, soluble solid content, dry matter, firmness, and bruises, to mention some [36].__